psychemedia/storytelling-notes/hunting_of_the_snark.md

 [Now,] the Bandersnatch fled, as the others appeared
 ⁠Led on by that fear-stricken yell:
 And the Bellman remarked "It is just as I feared!"
-⁠And [he] solemnly tolled on his bell.
+[As he] solemnly tolled on his bell.

 *They all gathered round the Banker.
-He was black in the face, and barely recognisable; his shock was so great that his waistcoat had turned completely white.
-And now lookimg just like he was dressed in full evening dress, he stood up.
-And gibbered at them - because he had completely lost his mind.
-Then he sat down again, and brushed his fingers through his hair, and gently rocked himself backwards and forwards, mumbling to himself.*
+He was black in the face, and was barely recognisable; his shock was so great that his waistcoat, as well as his hair, had turned completely white.
+And lookimg just like he was wearing full evening dress, he stood up, and gibbered at them, because he had completely lost his mind.
+Then he sat down again, and brushed his fingers through his hair, and gently rocked himself backwards and forwards, muttering to himself.*

 *"We must leave him", said the Bellman, "we must leave him.
 Time is running out.
 And if we don't get a move on, we won't catch the Snark before nightfall."*